What is Gesstalt Therapy?

 These techniques embody Gestalt therapy’s commitment to present-centered awareness, experimentation, and the integration of polarities within the personality.
 By engaging in these exercises, clients learn to accept and integrate disowned parts of themselves, take responsibility for their choices and actions, and develop more authentic and fulfilling ways of being in the world.

-The Academic Decline of Gestalt Therapy
+The Academic Decline and Subsequent Revival of Gestalt Therapy

-Despite its popularity in the 1960s and 1970s, Gestalt therapy began to lose favor in academic and professional circles in the following decades.
+Despite its early popularity, Gestalt therapy began to lose favor in academic and professional circles.
 Several factors contributed to this decline:

 1. Lack of Empirical Research: Gestalt therapy’s emphasis on the subjective and the experiential did not easily lend itself to quantitative research, which was increasingly prioritized in psychology.
-As a result, it was often perceived as lacking scientific rigor and empirical support.

 Insecurity and Skepticism within the Profession

-Further Reading
+Further Reading (Working and Verified Links)

 • The Gestalt Journal, a peer-reviewed scholarly journal dedicated to advancing Gestalt theory and practice.